matsim-org/jekyll-website/docs/userguide/index.md

 <br/>

-The [MATSim user guide (pdf)](http://ci.matsim.org:8080/job/MATSim-Book/ws/partOne-latest.pdf) is an extract of the first couple of chapters of the [MATSim book](/the-book).
+The [MATSim user guide (pdf)](http://ci.matsim.org:8080/job/MATSim-Book/ws/partOne-latest.pdf) is an extract and update of the [MATSim book](/the-book).
 These chapters contain the most relevant topics for new users.

 <small><mark>If the above link does not work, try to right-click the link and select "Save Link As…" or "Download Linked File As…" or similar, depending on your browser.</mark></small>

 The user guide is typically updated along with the MATSim class that we teach at TU Berlin every year between April and July.